nobitagit/polymer-slidenav/README.md

 # Polymer SlideNav

 A Web-component for sliding navigation menus built on top of [Polymer](http://www.polymer-project.org/).

-This component provides a flexible and easy to customise base for website and apps menus with sliding animation.
-Simply add it to the page and style it easily as needed.
+Polymer SlideNav provides a flexible and easy to customise base for website and apps menus with sliding animation.
+Simply add it to the page and easily style it as needed.

 ## Demo